 This chapter covers the basics and theoretical aspects of wind energy.
 It also covers the various factors which affect the performance of the wind turbine and its designs.
 It also briefs about the devices and systems used in its conversion technology.
 A combinations of visuals are used in this chapter.

-The National Renewable Energy Laboratory (NREL) is a federal laboratory in the United States dedicated to the research and development of renewable energy technologies.
-This market report covers the global future outlook of offshore wind up to 2015 by looking at future market and technology trends.
-Information on operating offshore turbines and the future market of offshore turbines can be found on pages 21-24.
-Information on future technology trends can be found on pages 47-50.
+The report is presented by U.S. Department of Energy, Office of Efficiency & Renewable Energy.
+This market report covers the global future outlook of offshore wind up to 2016 by looking at future market and technology trends.
+Information on operating offshore turbines and the future market of offshore turbines can be found on pages 15-53.
+Information on future technology trends can be found on pages 70-82.

 FAQ #1: Where can I find maps of wind speeds?